Nick Ross (footballer, born 1991)

-Nick Ross (born 11 November 1991) is a Scottish professional footballer who plays as an attacking midfielder for Sacramento Republic in the USL Championship.
+Nicholas Ross (born 11 November 1991) is a Scottish professional footballer who plays as an attacking midfielder for Sacramento Republic in the USL Championship.
 Ross has previously played for Inverness Caledonian Thistle, Dundee, Brora Rangers, El Paso Locomotive and the Scotland under-21 team.

 Club career

 Inverness CT

 Ross came through the youth ranks at Inverness Caledonian Thistle and ahead of the 2009–10 season, manager Terry Butcher stated Ross was among several youngsters selected for the first team squad.
 He made his debut for Inverness Caledonian Thistle in a match against Montrose, as Inverness won 5–3 on penalties, following a 1–1 draw in the first round of the Challenge Cup.
 His league debut came in a 0–0 draw against Ayr United on 15 August 2009.
 Ross then scored his first goal for the club against Greenock Morton, in a match Inverness won 1–0.
 Partly as a result of scoring his first goal, Ross's anticipated move to a club on loan was deferred.
 Days after scoring his first goal, he helped the club win the Inverness Cup after beating Clachnacuddin.
 Despite making only six appearances, he played a part in Inverness achieving promotion back to the Scottish Premier League.

 He started more games for Inverness throughout the following season, putting in some good performances and becoming a first team regular.
 Ross was offered a new deal by the club and he signed a two-year contract.
 On 4 May 2011, Ross provided the 'assist' for the winning goal, from Shane Sutherland, in a 3–2 victory over Celtic.
 A week later, he scored his first SPL goal, a 20-yard volley in a match against Hibernian.
 He made thirty-four appearances, despite being sidelined twice through injury.

 Ross found himself more on the bench in the 2011–12 season.
 Despite this, he scored his second SPL goal in a 3–1 loss against Dundee United in September 2011.
 Unfortunately, in late October, Ross was sidelined, when he sustained a groin injury.
 However, later in the campaign, on 17 February 2012, he scored his second goal of the season, in a 1–1 draw against Dunfermline Athletic.